WPI-HPRC/groundstation-2025/docs/source/backend.rst

 The struct holds parameters for the test, which are defined above in ``ThroughputTestParams``.
 Additionally, information about how the test went is included.
 These are the number of packets received, the percent of packets received, and the calculated throughput during the test.

-Telemetry
+Packet
 *********
-The ``Telemetry`` struct is one of the most important in the Ground Station, as it holds information about a received packet.
+The ``Packet`` struct is one of the most important in the Ground Station, as it holds information about a received packet.
 This struct is used universally throughout the project to communicate telemetry.
 It is laid out as follows:

 .. code-block:: cpp

-    struct Telemetry
+    struct Packet
     {
         GroundStation::PacketType packetType;
         union data